magic-lens/study-03-2022/index.md

 # Welcome to the Magic Anatomy Study Info Page

-## Hard facts:
+## What you need to know
-- 45min study duration
+- 30min study duration
-- Prior anatomy knowledge beneficial, but not needed
-- 10€ "thanks" compensation
-- Augmented Reality (whoop)
+- Hands on Augmented Reality experience
+- 10€ thanks compensation
-- 3G rules
+- 3G rules apply

+## Links

+- Block your appointment here: https://calendly.com/magic-lens/magic-anatomy-study?month=2022-03
+- How to get there: Forschungscampus STIMULATE - https://g.page/forschungscampus?share
+- Contact us at [magic.ovgu@gmail.com](mailto:lmagic.ovgu@gmail.com?subject=Magic%20Anatomy%20Question) for questions, etc.

-## Brief Study Outline
+## Study Outline

-- hand
-- glove
+- Put on AR gear: helmet, glove
-- head
-- projects
-- fun
-- really cool
-- much wow
-- etc.
+- Explore the human anatomy
+- Cruise your way through multiple levels to complete the tasks using our MAGIC LENS

 <!--
 ## Welcome to GitHub Pages